Welcome, Guest. Please login or register.

 How can I get myself into AMP's Composer Database?

-It's fairly simple, as all you have to do is send an e-mail to crown with details on your career (Handle, Real Names, Country of origin + Country where you live, your ex.
+Considering this applies to musicians, just send an e-mail to AMP staff with details on your career (Handle, Real Names, Country of origin + Country where you live, your ex.
 Handles and the list of all your Groups).

 Should I inform you about wrong and incomplete information?